TIBCOSoftware/snappydata/docs/best_practices/memory_management.md

 <!-- Default values for sizing the VM <mark> Sumedh</mark>-->
 This can be altered by specifying the `spark.memory.storageFraction` property.
 It is recommended that you do not change this setting

-SnappyData heap memory regions are divided into two parts called 'Heap Storage Pool' and 'Heap Execution Pool'.
+SnappyData heap memory regions are divided into two parts called `Heap Storage Pool` and `Heap Execution Pool`.
 Sizes of each pool are determined by the config parameters provided at boot time to each server.
 The config parameters are described below.
 These two regions are only tentative demarcation and can grow into each other based on some conditions..

-*Heap Storage Pool:
+#### Heap Storage Pool:
  In most cases, the heap objects are long lived and survive young generation collections.
 For example, when a row is inserted into a table or deleted, this pool accounts the memory size of that row.
 Objects that are temporary and die young are not considered here.
 As mentioned before, it is difficult and costly to do a precise estimation.
 Hence, this pool is an approximation of heap memory for objects that are going to be long lived.
 Since precise estimation of heap memory is difficult, there is a heap monitor thread running in the background.
 If the total heap as seen by JVM (and not SnappyUnifiedMemoryManager) exceeds `critical-heap-percentage` the database engine starts canceling jobs and queries and a LowMemoryException is reported.
 This is also an indication of heap pressure on the system.
-!!!
-Note:
-	Servers need at least 4GB-8GB of heap to work comfortably.
-When using Parquet imports/writes, a minimum of 8GB is recommended, especially if the schema has a large number of columns (> 100 or so)

-*Heap Execution Pool:
+#### Heap Execution Pool:
  During query execution or while running a Spark job, all temporary object allocations come out of this pool.
 For instance, queries like HashJoin and aggregate queries creates expensive in memory maps.
 This pool is used to allocate such memory.

 You can set the following configuration parameters to control the pools: